Best AI Tools for HR and Recruiting Teams in 2026: Hiring Faster Without Losing the Human Touch

 Synthesia

-Synthesia is one of the most practical tools for HR teams producing onboarding and training video content at scale.
-Instead of filming sessions with presenters, writers, or subject matter experts, you write a script and Synthesia generates a polished avatar-based video in minutes.
-The result is not indistinguishable from a live recording, but for the majority of onboarding and compliance training use cases, it is entirely professional and effective.
+Synthesia is one of the most practical tools for HR teams producing onboarding and training video at scale.
+Instead of filming sessions with presenters, you write a script and Synthesia generates a polished avatar-based video in minutes.
+The result is not indistinguishable from a live recording, but for most onboarding and compliance training it is professional and effective.
+(For a wider look at video generation, see our guide to the best AI for making videos.)

-The practical value is enormous for rapidly growing teams.
+The value is real for rapidly growing teams.
 Updating a training video when a process changes used to mean rebooking a presenter, a studio, and a production slot.
-With Synthesia, you update the script and regenerate the video in minutes.
+With Synthesia, you update the script and regenerate in minutes.
+It supports over 120 languages, which makes it valuable for global teams onboarding across regions.
+Synthesia publishes its own customer case studies; treat the figures in them as vendor-reported.

 Notion AI for HR Documentation